Science Curriculum Intent

 Our children tackle a range of problems, forming questions, generating and testing ideas and designs and deciding how to seek solutions.
 They explore, gather and make sense of evidence, test out hypotheses and evaluate processes and outcomes.
 They learn the possibilities of science, design and technology, as we excite them through a range of hands-on lessons and activities linked to a termly area of the science curriculum.
 At Blagdon, we encourage our children to constantly question and think like scientists.
 This engagement in real-life science really allows them to engage, excel and inspire them to become the scientists, engineers, designers and innovators of the future.

-Class 1 enjoyed making kites in their topic 'Uses of Everyday Materials'.
+Our reception and Year 1 children enjoyed making kites in their topic 'Uses of Everyday Materials'.
 They flew them on the field.